Hollingbourne Circular via Hucking walk

 There is an hourly off-peak service from London Victoria to Hollingbourne (on the London–Maidstone–Ashford line), taking about 1 hour 5 minutes (slightly longer on Sundays).

-If driving, there is a small free car park at the station.
+If driving, there is a small free car park at Hollingbourne station.

 Take the train nearest to 09:30 from Victoria to Hollingbourne for the Main Walk, or the train an hour later for the Short Walk.
 The later train would also be suitable if you plan to stop at the first lunch pub (see below).

-The first pub on the Main Walk route (after 6 km) is the Hook & Hatchet Inn (01622-880272) in Hucking, which reopened in 2016 after being closed for nearly two years.
+The first pub on the Main Walk (after 6 km) is the Hook & Hatchet Inn (01622-880272) in Hucking, which reopened in 2016 after being closed for nearly two years.
 This refurbished country pub has a particularly attractive garden and serves “simple and delicious” home-cooked food all day.
-It is the most convenient place on the Curtailed Walk and after a late start, and is near the middle of the Curtailed Walk.
+It is the most convenient place on the Curtailed Walk and after a late start on the Main Walk.

 As a final option, a short detour down the A20 before entering the grounds of Leeds Castle would take you to the Park Gate Inn (01622-880985), a Vintage Inns pub.
 This “country pub & dining” establishment normally serves food all day and has a large (though not quiet) beer garden.